eToro – Best Trading Platform for Beginners

 1. eToro – Superior Trading Broker for Newbies

 eToro lists thousands of assets, including CFDs, forex, and even real-world ownership of stocks and cryptocurrencies.
-The trading platform does not charge any trading fees other than the spread.
 You can also trade via the eToro mobile app if you have a tendency to buy and sell assets on the go.

 Finally, eToro is also suitable for newbie traders because of its Copy Trading feature.
 This allows you to mirror the trades of experienced traders that use the site.
 You can choose how much you wish to invest in a particular trader, and eToro will then place your orders at a level proportionate to your stake